Hadizah454/Celestialdrop_Meadow/README.md

 ## 🎆Events

-You get the option to host an event once a week, hosting celebrations makes you more popular!
+Comming in the next update: You get the option to host an event once a week, hosting celebrations makes you more popular!
 Every 4 weeks there is mandatory celebration that you must attend called the Celestialdrop Meadow Gala!

 There are plenty of events you can choose to host!
 The events available in this version are:
 - Birthday Party